 eligibility according to federal and institutional guidelines.

-Merit scholarships are awarded by the Admissions Committee based
+Merit scholarships are awarded to incoming applicants by the Admissions Committee based

 on the strength of a student’s application for admission.
 These awards are not